 Volker Briken, Professor.
 Ph.D.
 University of Paris (France), 1998.
 Molecular mechanisms of host-pathogen interactions and their importance for the virulence of Mycobacterium tuberculosis.

-Kan Cao, Associate Professor and Interim Associate Chair.
+Kan Cao, Associate Professor and Associate Chair.
 Ph.D.
-Johns Hopkins University, 2005.
-Molecular mechanisms of Hutchinson Gilford progeria syndrome and normal aging.
+Johns Hopkins Univeristy.
+2005.
+Hutchinson Gilford progeria, telomere and cellular senescence, alternative splicing and human aging.

 Caren Chang, Professor.
 Ph.D.
 California Institute of Technology, 1988.
 Plant molecular genetics: signal transduction; hormonal signaling.